john-hawkins/projit/docs/paper/joss.md

 The dataset name is optional, and allows you to store metrics against different cuts of data for later analysis.

-Finally you can use the command line tools to query the results:
+Finally you can use the command line tools to query and tabulate the results:
 ```
    > projit list results <DATASET_NAME>
 ```